You'll Be Sorry You Asked When We Tell You Who The Ceej Is.

 In November, 2008, The Ceej began making parody videos for YouTube, and later for his website.
 Not as frequent because of the high overhead, they are something enjoyed by him and fans alike.
 They include such pieces as The Hitchhiker Murderer and Disciplinary Action.

 Over the years, The Ceej has also tried his hand at web administration, satirical editorials (which have been published in two continents as well as his own website), photography (which was financially successful, but not The Ceej's passion), dramatic short stories, and stand up comedy.

 The Ceej started his stand up career in July, 2013.
 He was very successful at it at first, which such popular bits as Semantic Complacency, Stupidity Of Advertising, and Boswer Koopa: Bumbling Fool.
-The following October, he decided he didn't enjoy doing stand up anymore, but decided to continue doing live performancs with his parody music, which he still does today, while still occasionally throwing in a little stand up anyway.
+The following October, he decided he didn't enjoy doing stand up as much anymore, but decided to continue doing live performances with his parody music, including parodies which aren't on any of his records.
+To this day, this is what you'll likely see The Ceej do, if you see him life..
+You may still occasionally see him perform stand-up sets, but he puts most of his effort into song parodies.
 He'll usually post his gig dates and locations on his Facebook page.

 The Ceej is now at a point in his career when strangers in public are asking for photos with him and autographs on a relatively regular basis.
 It doesn't happen enough to annoy him, but it does happen enough to make him feel appreciated.

 There will always be an element of mystery and even we don't know how old he is or what governments think his name is.
 We just call him The Ceej like everyone else.
 We have also promised not to reveal his physical location.
 He made us promise to say he doesn't have one.
 That he resides only on the internet.
 So, yeah.
 That.
 To learn more about his work, click below to go to The Ceej Online.